Peru

 He said his private bathroom had no hot water but that he did have access to a living room.

-He told viewers that on his first night fellow inmate Castillo brought him fruit and a blanket while other presidential prisoners Toledo and Humala had food delivered to them from beyond Barbadillo’s walls.
+He told viewers that on his first night fellow inmate Castillo brought him fruit and a blanket while the two other presidential prisoners Toledo and Humala had food delivered to them from beyond Barbadillo’s walls.

 In 2023, Fujimori was sighted at a dental clinic outside the prison.
 The prison agency admitted that he had been leaving the grounds for “several years”.